-Wolf - webcam from the wolf center center in Minnesota
+Wolf - A webcam from the Wolf Center Center in Minnesota

 This camera overlooks a pack of wolves living at the International Wolf Center in northern Minnesota.
 Four wolves move in front of the camera: Axel, Grayson, Denali and Bolz.
 From the north side of the wolf area, you can watch the wolves interact, eat and travel across 1,25 acres, which includes two dens, a filtered pond and a wooded area.
 Even in captivity, wolves can be elusive, so if you don't see them right away, take a close look at the background under the trees.
 Your patience will be rewarded.

 Two wolves are from Arctic subspecies: Axel and Grayson.
 They are white and are 4 years old.

 Boltz is brownish-white and represents subspecies of Great Plains.
 He is 8 years old.

 Denali is a representative of the subspecies Rocky Mountain.
 He is gray and white and is 12 years old.